Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Mathematical Formulation

+The platform deploys a multimodal charging network in a city consisting of multiple zones.
+Let $x^k_{i,t}$ denote the number of charging/swapping stations built in zone $i$ up to stage $t$, where $k\in\m{K}=\{c,s\}$ is the index of facility mode, with $c$ and $s$ representing charging and swapping stations, respectively.
+Note that the planning decisions $x^k_{i,t}$ are considered continuous in this study, which suffices to evaluate the effectiveness of joint planning while also simplifying the solution process.
+Infrastructure deployment is subject to the budgetary constraint:

+where $\gamma_k$ is the unit deployment costs for different facilities, $b_t$ is the cumulative budget as of stage $t$, $\m{I}$ is the set of zones, and $\m{T}=\{1,\cdots,T\}$ is the set of stages within the planning horizon.
+This constraint implies that any unused budget during stage $t$ can be allocated to future stages.
+Define $x^k_{i,0}$ as the initial number of facilities.
+The expansion of charging network complies the following relation:

-which indicates that the charging infrastructure built at each stage will be available for use for all future stages within the planning horizon.
+indicating that the charging infrastructure built at each stage will be available for future use.

-Given the infrastructure network $\tilde{x}_t$ at each stage $t$, the platform determines the operational strategies to maximize its profit.
-These decisions involve both the supply and demand side of ride-hailing markets, which are intimately coupled with the planning decisions of charging infrastructure.
-To characterize this intrinsic correlation, we observe that the impacts of ride-hailing operations can be analyzed in the following sequence: (a) the platform prices the services and dispatches idle vehicles across the transportation network to steer passenger demand; (b) passenger demand induces a flow pattern of EVs, which further generates a spatial distribution of charging demand over the network; (c) the generated charging demand is accommodated by charging stations or battery swapping stations, leading to a downtime during which vehicles cannot offer ride-hailing services; (d) after completion of charging, EVs resume duty and become available again for ride-hailing services, which affects pickup time and further influences passenger demand.
-In the rest of this section, we will present the operational decisions of the platform following the aforementioned sequence.
+Given the infrastructure network at each stage $t$, the platform determines its operational strategies for profit maximization.
+These decisions involve both the supply and demand sides of ride-hailing markets, which are intimately coupled with infrastructure planning.
+To characterize this intrinsic correlation, we observe that the impacts of ride-hailing operations can be analyzed in the following sequence: (a) the platform set service prices over the transportation network to steer passenger demand; (b) passenger demand induces a flow pattern of EVs and generates a spatial distribution of charging demand; (c) drivers strategically decide charging locations and modes to minimize their individual charging downtime, leading to an equilibrium stage; (d) drivers' charging behavior, in turn, affects the total downtime of the entire fleet, thereby influencing infrastructure planning decisions.
+In subsequent subsections, we will present the platform's operational decisions following the aforementioned sequence.